HJfod/ion/README.md

 ```
 Tag that won't be displayed.
 Overall settings for the app.

-	`app-name` Name for the app.
+	+ `app-name` Name for the app.
-	`main-color` Main color of the app.
+	+ `main-color` Main base color of the app.
 Sets the background color as well as others.
+	+ `extra-color` Subsidiary secondary color of the app.
+Sets the scrollbar hover color as well as others.
-	`shadow-color` Color for the shadow that panels, dropdowns and such have in their edges.
+	+ `shadow-color` Color for the shadow that panels, dropdowns and such have in their edges.
-	`panel-color` The color of the panel borders.
+	+ `dark-color` A color brighter than the main color.
+	+ `darker-color` A color brighter than the main color yet darker than `dark-color.`
+	+ `font` Main font for the app.

 ```html
 <app-titlebar name="NAME-HERE" background-color="#COLOR" text-color="#COLOR" onhomeclick="FUNCTION()"></app-titlebar>